 Last summer I was invited to give a presentation on Additive Manufacturing to the Standing Committee on Defense Materials Manufacturing and Infrastructure (DMMI) of the National Research Council/National Academies.
 The presentation opened their workshop on affordable, low-volume manufacturing.
 The material below is a summary of that presentation.
 The prepublication report on the entire workshop, Limited Affordable Low-Volume Manufacturing: Summary of a Workshop, is available on their website.
-My presentation slides are also now available on the Athena Alliance website.
+My presentation slides are also now available.

 – – –